Createdd/Writing/2020/articles/pythonApi.md

 # 2. Create a solution for a problem

 Then we need to create a solution to some problem.
-For the sake of demonstration I will show how to convert an excel csv file into other formats.
+For the sake of demonstration, I will show how to convert an excel csv file into other formats.
 The basic functionality will be coded and tested in a Jupyter Notebook first.

   - [Install packages](#install-packages)
   - [Develop solution to problem](#develop-solution-to-problem)